Last updated: June 14, 2020. Note: This page continues to be updated to reflect new information and guidance on COVID-19 as it becomes available.

 How is it transmitted?

 Let’s start with what we know right now.
-COVID-19 is a respiratory disease, so direct contact with saliva—through kissing, for example—can transmit the virus.
+COVID-19 is a respiratory disease, so direct contact with saliva—through kissing, for example—can easily pass the virus.
 While COVID-19 has not yet been found in vaginal fluid, it has been found in feces of people who are infected.
 So this means that rimming (oral/anal contact) and anal sex may spread COVID-19 as well.
 Remember that condoms and dental dams reduce contact with saliva and feces during anal and oral sex or oral/anal contact.

 A recent study has also found the coronavirus in semen, both in men who had active infections and those who had recovered, but it isn’t clear at this point if it can be sexually transmitted through semen.